bithoundhq/bithound/README.md

 ## Intended use

-Eventually, Bithound Sidecar should be usable as a small local agent that can:
+Eventually, Bithound should be usable as a small local agent that can:

 - run alongside a node
 - collect telemetry through RPC and local system APIs